Iwan000/Gravity/README.md

 # Gravity Well Tuning

+> Please minimize unnecessary changes, as we ultimately need level consistency.

 This project ships two gravity-well bullets (black- and white-hole) you can tune directly in Blueprint.
 The main numbers live in each bullet Blueprint under the **Gravity Well Numerical** section of the Details panel.

 ## Change strength and radius in the bullet Blueprints